As an artist, you know that selling your artwork can be challenging. You may be wondering why you should even bother trying to sell your art on eBay.

 How much should I charge for shipping and handling?

-You should research the different shipping options available to you and choose the one that offers the best protection for your artwork.
-When setting your final sale price, you should also factor in the shipping cost.
+You should research the shipping options available to you and choose the one that offers the best protection for your artwork.
+You should also factor in the shipping cost when setting your final sale price.

 What are some common mistakes artists make when selling art on eBay?